Remembering Steve Cropper / Playwright Tom Stoppard

 Did you think that it was

-What was your take on it?
+being black singers.
+But what was your take on it?

 Well, you know, they got a lot of bad rap on that, I think, initially.
 And a lot of people, for some reason, thought that John and Danny were kind of scoffing black musicians for some reason.